About

 air temperatureatmospheremeteorologicalnear-surface air temperaturenear-surface relative humiditynear-surface specific humidityprecipitationweather

 These products are a subset of the ECMWF real-time forecast data and are made available to the public free of charge.
-They are based on the medium-range (high-resolution and ensemble) and seasonal forecast models.
-Products are available at 0.4 degrees resolution in GRIB2 format unless stated otherwise.
+They are based on the medium-range (high-resolution and ensembles) forecast models.
+Note: The ECMWF Open Data Portal provides a rolling archive (most recent forecast runs), while the AWS replica bucket is updated as new data are published and may retain older data conventions/versions over time.

 agricultureearth observationmeteorologicalnatural resourceweather